Posts

 Image

 September Monthly Community Hours: 3 Cumulative Fall Semester Hours: 3 Hi!
 I'm Jody, and after completing my Master's in Healthcare Administration this spring, I realized that while I love thinking about healthcare systems, I want to maximize my impact on patients, not just on a systems level, but through the bedside, advocacy, and the way care is delivered.
-My quality improvement course was an inspiration, and that realization is what brought me to Tulane’s Pharmacology program as a bridge back to medicine.
 The first few weeks have been a whirlwind!
 It's been fun getting to know my classmates and sharing my favorite parts of New Orleans.
 Returning to intensive studying has been an adjustment, but I'm finding what works - and my dog, Lucy, loves having me home.
 For community service, I've been working with FreeStanding Communities, which is an all-volunteer outreach group that bridges gaps for the underserved in New Orleans.
-They help bring health literacy, screen...
+They help bring health literacy, screenings, and care directly into communities.
+It's a model for compassionate, barrier-free care that I'm proud to be a part of.
+I'm still in the...